 Are you thanking your donors as if the next gift they’ll gift will be the biggest one they’ve ever give (and the biggest one you’ve ever received)?

-If not, you could be wasting a game-changing fundraising opportunity.
+If not, you could be wasting big fundraising opportunities.

 Most of your donors could give a LOT more….
 IF they feel like it.

 - Appreciated.
 They want to know they matter to you.

 - Involved.
 They want to be part of something that makes a difference in the world.

 - Confident.
 They want to know they made a good decision to give to you.